helmfile/helmfile/docs/index.md

   keyring: path/to/keyring.gpg
   # wait for k8s resources via --wait. (default false)
   wait: true
+  # if set and --wait enabled, will retry any failed check on resource state subject to the specified number of retries (default 0)
+  waitRetries: 3
   # if set and --wait enabled, will wait until all Jobs have been completed before marking the release as successful.
 It will wait for as long as --timeout (default false, Implemented in Helm3.5)
   waitForJobs: true
   # time in seconds to wait for any individual Kubernetes operation (like Jobs for hooks, and waits on pod/pvc/svc/deployment readiness) (default 300)